Why should I learn a language?

 If you’re planning to go to Brazil or Portugal, you will need to learn a few words and expressions to help you.
 You will probably need to buy a phrasebook and you will probably try to memorize a few phrases in Portuguese.

 If you want to get into the idiom, which I truly recommend, you should know that 300 million people speak Portuguese in the world and 200 million in Brazil.

 The Portuguese language is an important idiom.
 It is similar to Spanish.
 If you already speak Spanish, Portuguese will be easy for you because vocabulary and grammar are very similar.

 If you want to get more info (dates and prices) about our Portuguese courses please click HERE!

-First tip on learning Portuguese?
-I suggest a very simple gramar book.
+The first tip on learning Portuguese?
+I suggest a very simple grammar book.
 How should you pick the right book for you?
 If you’re starting from scratch just keep it simple.
 The smaller and simpler the better!

 The book will be a resource that you go back to again and again to check the rules and clarify your doubts.
 You can’t absorb everything, you need to go back and pick a bit more every day.